truar/cloudcmr-v2/Readme.md

 2. How will I configure the master trigger build ?
 3. I have to define my RPO and RTO (backup data, recovery plan...)

+## TODO
+- Project security : no-allow-unauthenticated on my backend server with firebase
+- Proxy configuration with hosting and firebase
+    - might also avoid configuring the CORS request
+- CSRF also to be defined
+- PubSub : push or pull for cloud run

 ## Execute the tests
 ### Backend test
 ```shell script